 - Skin diseases

 An extreme form of environmental injustice is environmental racism.
 Environmental racism exists when corporate or government decisions deliberately disadvantage minority communities, for example, by exposing them to industrial facilities or toxic waste sites.
-Such decisions can affect communities of color or those with a lower socio-economic standard disproportionately when compared to affluent or white neighborhoods.
+Such decisions can affect communities of color or those with a lower socioeconomic status disproportionately when compared to affluent or white neighborhoods.

 If your community or you individually suffered from environmental injustice and racism, you can do something about it.
 Consulting with an environmental justice lawyer is a good first step that can help you get clear about any avenues for pursuing justice and compensation.